SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 :::

-There are some important parameters in the code above that you need to modify:
+You need to modify some important parameters in the code above:

--   `SO101FollowerConfig` and `SO101LeaderConfig` need to be changed to your own arm's configuration, specifically the `port` and `id` parameters.
+-   `SO101FollowerConfig` and `SO101LeaderConfig`: Update these with your own arm's configuration, specifically the `port` and `id` parameters.
--   `<hf_username>/<dataset_repo_id>` is the path to your Hugging Face repository.
-You need to use your own repository path, for example: `swanlab101/lerobot`.
+-   `<hf_username>/<dataset_repo_id>`: This is the path to your Hugging Face repository.
+Replace it with your own, for example: `swanlab101/lerobot-dataset`.

-Here are some global configuration parameters that you can choose to change.
-This is just an explanation:
+Here are some global configuration parameters you can optionally change, with explanations:

--   `NUM_EPISODES = 50` means recording 50 sets of data.
-A complete grasping action is one episode, which means one complete data set.
+-   `NUM_EPISODES = 50`: This means you will record 50 episodes.
+One complete grasping action is one episode.
--   `FPS = 30` means the camera's recording frame rate is 30 frames per second.
+-   `FPS = 30`: The camera's recording frame rate is 30 frames per second.
--   `EPISODE_TIME_SEC = 60` means the time for each action set is set to 60 seconds.
+-   `EPISODE_TIME_SEC = 60`: The maximum duration for each episode is set to 60 seconds.
--   `RESET_TIME_SEC = 10` is the preparation time before starting each action set.
+-   `RESET_TIME_SEC = 10`: The time allotted to reset the environment before starting a new episode.

-The parameters above mean that the entire dataset requires recording 50 episodes.
-Each episode is given 60 seconds for recording by default before the next episode begins.
-The dataset includes the arm's movement video and the motor movement data.
+These settings mean you will record a dataset of 50 episodes, with each recording session lasting up to 60 seconds.
+The dataset will include video of the arm's movements and data from the arm's motors.

 ### 5.4 Start Recording

 After starting the script, you will hear a voice prompt.
-Be sure to complete the operation within the specified time.
-If the arm completes the relevant action within 60 seconds, you can use a shortcut key to end the current recording and start the next one.
-Here are the shortcuts:
+Be sure to complete the action within the allotted time.
+If you finish the action in under 60 seconds, you can use hotkeys to end the current episode and start the next one.
+The hotkeys are:

--   Press the right arrow key (**`→`**): End the current data recording early and start the next round.
+-   **Right Arrow (`→`)**: End the current episode early and start the next one.
--   Press the left arrow key (**`←`**): Cancel the current data recording and start recording it again.
+-   **Left Arrow (`←`)**: Cancel the current episode and start a new recording.
--   Press the `ESC` key: Stop the recording operation immediately.
+-   **`ESC` key**: Stop the recording process immediately.

-::: details Example Output
+::: details Example Console Output

 ```bash
 > python record.py